lavague-ai/LaVague/docs/docs/contributing/contributing.md

 ### 🗺️ Contribution pathways

-However, you can also check out the guides we provide for each of our key contributor pathways:
+Whether you're a dev, AI enthusiast or tech writer, there's a **contribution pathway for you**!
+Check the guides we provide for each key pathway:

 - 📑 [Documentation](./documentation.md): Be part of our **content contributor pathway** to help make clean & clear **documentation**!
 - (**Coming soon**) 🚀 Our LAM & AI pipeline: Be part of our **AI contributor pathway** to work on building an effective & robust LAM!